 One key to growing Grand Strand tourism is to increase penetration into new markets.
 Until recent years, the Grand Strand was largely a Carolinas destination, with 78% of its visitor base in 1995 from North & South Carolina.

 The destination grows into new markets by:

 A collaborative effort between local governments, Horry County Department of Airports, Myrtle Beach Golf Holiday and the Myrtle Beach Area Chamber of Commerce has yielded successful growth in new air service.
 As the result of strategic marketing efforts, competitive airport cost structure, a healthy airline industry and ever increasing popular destinations tremendous growth at the airport has been experienced.
-From 2012 to 2016 the annual passenger traffic into Myrtle Beach International Airport (MYR) increased by almost 31%, and in 2016 seven airlines serves the market offering nonstop service from 35 markets to the Grand Strand.
+From 2012 to 2018 the annual passenger traffic into Myrtle Beach International Airport (MYR) increased approximately 69%, and in 2016 10 airlines serves the market offering nonstop service from 40 markets to the Grand Strand.
 The airport reached an all-time passenger record during 2016, and is well-positioned for growth due to affordable operating cost structure at the airport and the popularity of Myrtle Beach, SC.

 The Myrtle Beach Area Chamber marketing strategy uses customized research, evaluation of market trends, strategic messaging and heavy reliance on video representing unique footage of the destination shared in a variety of ways.
 High-quality video and strategic messaging are essential to attracting new visitors.

 The Grand Strand tourism industry is well-positioned to grow group business.
 Meeting planners and event coordinators find the area appealing for many of the same reasons that individual consumers choose to vacation here.
 Affordability, accessibility, diverse entertainment options and a substantial number of meeting and sports facilities make the Grand Strand a viable event and sports tourism destination.